ISF: Intermediate Sanction Facilities in Texas

 What is an Intermediate Sanction Facility?

-Probation in Texas – Either by agreement with prosecutor or based on the recommendation of a judge or jury, some felony offenders may be placed on probation instead of being sent to prison.
+Probation in Texas – Either by agreement with the prosecutor or based on the recommendation of a judge or jury, some felony offenders may be placed on probation instead of being sent to prison.
 Click here to learn more about probation and deferred adjudication in Texas.

 An offender can be sentenced to ISF for a period of 45 to 120 days.
 The offender enters under one of three programs: Substance Abuse Treatment, Substance Abuse Relapse, or Cognitive Intervention.